My Principles So Far

 Work on yourself before working on society.

-All things require some form of faith/trust.
-The secret is knowing which things are trustworthy.
-Trusting nobody will only lead to desperate actions.
+All things require some form of faith or trust, and the secret to life is knowing which things are trustworthy.
+Trusting insufficiently leads to desperate and dangerous actions.

-Reach out to organizations before condemning them, and only publicly criticize precise elements about them.
+Reach out to institutions before condemning them, and only publicly criticize precise elements unless you’re entirely certain the world would be universally better without them.

-Everyone should be free to do everything they want, until it hurts others.
+Everyone should do what is right, which will love others.
+Everyone should be free to do what they want, until it hurts others.

 The more money and power involved, the more risk-averse people become.

-About 3% of people destroy everything for everyone else, though it can become 10% if the culture permits it.
+About 3-10% of people destroy everything for everyone else, depending on how much grace that culture permits it.

-Since nothing is new under the sun, all created things are well-veiled plagiarism.
+Nothing is new under the sun, so all creations are well-veiled plagiarism.